Emily LeBaron

 Emily LeBaron (April 1906 – June 10, 1983) (daughter of Jean B LeBaron and Joséphine Bean) was an artist, antiquarian, art teacher and community organizer, resident of North Hatley, MRC de Memphrémagog, in Estrie, in Quebec, Canada.

 Emily LeBaron was a great friend of Janet Blake (married to Arthur Russell Virgin) who was an agricultural producer (Jersey dairy farm) and a philanthropist bringing the arts of all kinds.
 Janet Blake, who died in 1981, gave by particular bequest to Emily LeBaron, a 1915 watercolor painting painted by the artist Maurice Prendergast.
 This painting had been purchased in 1962 from Hirschl & Adler Galleries of New York (N.Y.).
-Around 1983, this painting was worth $ 100,000.
+Around 1983, this painting was worth $100,000.

 According to the 1911 census of Canada, Emily LeBaron (5 years old) lives with her parents in North Hatley.
 His father Jean LeBaron (born in March 1869) is indicated to be of French origin, general merchant and of Universalist faith; her mother Joséphine Bean (born in Dec.
 1880) is reported of Scottish origin and of Anglican faith.
 Emily's family also appears in the 1921 census.

-She past away on June 10, 1983 at 77 years old.
-His remains are buried in Lakeview Cemetery North Hatley.
-An auction sale for the "Estate of the Late Mrs. Emily LeBaron" was organized for June 7, 1997 to sell many pieces furnishing herhouse (antique sofa, chairs, antique pine boxes, antique Boston rocker, antique cradle, antique Warby chairs, etc.).
+She died on June 10, 1983, at 77 years old.
+Her remains are buried in Lakeview Cemetery North Hatley.
+An auction sale for the "Estate of the Late Mrs. Emily LeBaron" was organized for June 7, 1997, to sell many pieces furnishing her house (antique sofa, chairs, antique pine boxes, antique Boston rocker, antique cradle, antique Warby chairs, etc.).